 Hindu Lotus Flower Tattoo

 This lotus flower design mimics a Hindu design style with the dotted lines and the shape of the petals.
 This makes sense, considering the lotus flower is related to several Hinduism gods, so it’s religiously significant.

 Before getting a lotus flower tattoo, you can find out what a lotus design means in different cultures and religions to make sure it’s in keeping with your idea.
 Even if you’re getting a lotus design for purely aesthetic reasons, it’s still very important to research the design and make sure you’re happy with the style you’re going for.

 Quote And Lotus Flower Tattoo

-Personalize your lotus flower tattoo by incorporating a long phrase or quote that you love into the stem design of the flower.
+Personalize your lotus flower tattoo by incorporating a long phrase or quote that you love into the flower's stem design.
 The muted color of the flower and the cursive font make this tattoo feel feminine.

 Elemental Lotus Flower Tattoo